 - low vit D - commenced vitamin D intervention 3 months ago.
 Advisable to check vitamin D levels and if still low then review current vitamin D management strategy.

-Currently prescribed 3 medications that include constipation, dry mouth, sweating as a side effect.
+- 3 medications that include constipation, dry mouth, sweating.

 Vitamin C (960 mg/day) attenuates aspirin-induced gastric injury.